 Taxon Sampling, Genome Size, and Phylogeny

 Genome size data were available for 106 species of salamanders (out of a total of 759 currently named extant species), encompassing all ten salamander families and 35 of 68 genera (Supplemental Table 1; (AmphibiaWeb 2020; Gregory 2020).
 We transformed the data with natural logarithms prior to analysis.
 Our sampling includes representatives with diverse life histories: direct development, paedomorphosis, feeding metamorphosis, and non-feeding metamorphosis (AmphibiaWeb 2020).
+Hereafter, we distinguish between "feeding" and "non-feeding metamorphosis", and use "metamorphosis" to indicate all species which undergo metamorphosis, whether feeding or non-feeding.
 Several lineages are facultative paedomorphs, which retain the ability to undergo metamorphosis under certain conditions.
-We coded these taxa as metamorphic, reflecting the experience of constraint, even if only occasionally, and recent work examining the evolutionary impacts of facultative paedomorphosis (Bonett, et al. 2020).
+We coded these taxa as metamorphic, reflecting the experience of constraint, even if only occasionally, and supported by recent work examining the evolutionary impacts of facultative paedomorphosis (Bonett, et al. 2020).

 We used a previously published phylogeny (Mueller, et al. 2008; Pyron and Wiens 2011; Vieites, et al. 2011; Zheng, et al. 2011) and estimated branch lengths on this topology using sequence data for two mitochondrial genes ⎯ cytochrome-b and 16S obtained from GenBank.
 Additional Sanger sequences were collected as necessary at the Colorado State University sequencing core facility or the Joint Genome Institute following (Mueller, et al. 2004);Supplemental Table 2).
-Loci were aligned using MUSCLE (Edgar 2004)Branch lengths were estimated for each locus independently and then averaged, weighted by gene length.
+Loci were aligned using MUSCLE (Edgar 2004).
+Branch lengths were estimated for each locus independently and then averaged, weighted by gene length.
 Branch lengths were estimated using RAxML (Stamatakis 2006) using the best-fit (AIC) model of nucleotide substitution in ModelTest 3.6 (Posada and Crandall 1998), with Cyt-b partitioned by codon.
 The resulting tree was ultrametricized using penalized likelihood implemented in r8s with the truncated Newton algorithm and cross validation to select the optimal smoothing parameter value (Sanderson 2003).

 Models of Genome Size Evolution

 We modeled genome size evolution using both Brownian motion (BM) and Ornstein-Uhlenbeck (OU) models of evolution (Hansen 1997; Butler and King 2004; O'Meara, et al. 2006; Beaulieu, et al. 2012).
-Although these simple stochastic models are typically used to describe the dynamics of adaptive evolution, they can be interpreted in different ways.
-Here, we demonstrate how they can be used to model stochastic evolution under varying levels of constraint.

-As these models have been described previously (see citations above), we cover them only briefly here.
+As these models have been described previously, we cover them only briefly here.
 The BM model is the simplest stochastic model used in comparative analysis and has a single rate parameter σ, which can be thought of as a stochastic noise intensity parameter shared by all taxa and describing the magnitude of the independent random walks of the trait evolving along the branches of the phylogeny.
 This model predicts that across lineages, there will be no change in mean phenotype, but variance will grow through time as lineages wander over trait space, and the expected variance between two lineages will be proportional to the time since their divergence.
-Conceptually, the BM model may be a good candidate for purely stochastic genome size evolution if increases (e.g. TE insertions) occur as frequently as decreases (e.g. TE deletions).
+Conceptually, the BM model may be a good candidate for purely stochastic genome size evolution if increases occur as frequently as decreases.

 The multiple-rate BM model, introduced by O’Meara, et al. (2006), allows different σ values across different portions of a phylogenetic tree.
 We use this model to represent changes in the rate of stochastic evolution accompanying changes in constraint resulting from shifts in life history regime.
 Under this model, lineages evolving under different regimes may differ in variance.